Poems from 2025

 You watch me look away.

-My parents mutter to themselves.
+My parents will mutter to themselves.

-The angels bicker.
+The angels will bicker.

 I’m alone inside a room